MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/upgrade-22h2-to-23h2-windows-admin-center.md

 > [!NOTE]
 > The following steps use Windows Admin Center version 2311.
 If you are using a different version, your screens may vary slightly.

-1. When you connect to a cluster instance, the Windows Admin Center dashboard alerts you if one or more machines have updates ready to be installed and provide a link to update now.
+1. When you connect to a system, the Windows Admin Center dashboard alerts you if one or more machines have updates ready to be installed and provide a link to update now.
 Alternatively, select **Updates** from the **Operations** menu at the left.

-1. If you're updating your instance for the first time, Windows Admin Center checks if the instance is properly configured to run CAU.
+1. If you're updating your system for the first time, Windows Admin Center checks if the system is properly configured to run CAU.
 If not, it prompts you to allow Windows Admin Center to configure CAU, which includes installing the CAU cluster role and enabling the required firewall rules.
 To begin the update process, select **Add Cluster-Aware-Updating role**.

    :::image type="content" source="media/upgrade-22h2-to-23h2-windows-admin-center/add-cau-role.png" alt-text="Screenshot of Windows Admin Center automatically configuring the cluster to run Cluster-Aware Updating." lightbox="media/upgrade-22h2-to-23h2-windows-admin-center/add-cau-role.png":::

    > [!NOTE]
    > To use the CAU tool in Windows Admin Center, you must enable Credential Security Service Provider (CredSSP) and provide explicit credentials.
 If you are asked if CredSSP should be enabled, select **Yes**.
 Specify your username and password, and select **Continue**.

-1. After the role is installed, Windows Admin Center automatically checks for updates applicable to your instance.
+1. After the role is installed, Windows Admin Center automatically checks for updates applicable to your system.
 Ensure the radio button for **Feature update (Recommended)** is selected and the **Feature update for Azure Local, version 23H2** is **Available** for the cluster machines.
-If the feature update isn't displayed, ensure your cluster is running the Azure Local OS and that the nodes have direct access to Windows Update, then select **Check for updates**.
+If the feature update isn't displayed, ensure your cluster is running the Azure Stack HCI OS and that the nodes have direct access to Windows Update, then select **Check for updates**.

    :::image type="content" source="media/upgrade-22h2-to-23h2-windows-admin-center/check-for-updates.png" alt-text="Screenshot of the Updates page in Windows Admin Center showing the available updates." lightbox="media/upgrade-22h2-to-23h2-windows-admin-center/check-for-updates.png":::